 For TLC Amanda reads women's fiction, and general fiction

-Anna South has worked in publishing for over twelve years and is as experienced with fiction as she is with non-fiction.
-During her seven years at Penguin UK she worked on all the adult imprints – from Michael Joseph to Viking – latterly as a Commissioning Editor at the Penguin Press.
-The authors she published there include top ten best-selling writer Simon Jenkins, journalist Stephen Glover, the late Ian Hamilton and the movie critic Gilbert Adair.
-She also worked extensively on the Modern Classics lists commissioning dozens of translations of works by authors such as Marcel Proust, Sigmund Freud and Albert Camus.
-Anna now works as an editorial consultant and reader (in both English and French), and her clients have included Chatto and Windus, Picador, a number of different Penguin imprints, Constable Robinson and Portobello.
-In addition she’s written a number of introductory pieces for a new hardback series, Collectors’ Classics, and edited the best-selling Penguin anthology Poems of the Great War, and was one of the judges for A & C Black’s 2007 New Fiction Competition.
-Several of the TLC submissions that Anna has worked on in recent years have gone on to become published books.
+Anna South has worked in publishing for nearly twenty years and is as experienced with fiction as she is with non-fiction.
+During her seven years at Penguin UK she worked on all the adult imprints – latterly at the Penguin Press - and was lucky enough to be the first person at Penguin to read and champion the submission for Zadie Smith’s debut novel White Teeth.
+The authors she published under the Allen Lane imprint included top ten best-selling writer Simon Jenkins, journalist Stephen Glover and the late Ian Hamilton.
+She also worked extensively on the Modern Classics lists commissioning many translations of works by authors such as Proust and Freud, and Introductions by a range of distinguished writers.
+Anna now works as an editorial consultant and reader (in both English and French), and her clients have included eight of the UK’s major publishing imprints (for whom she has frequently undertaken complete structural edits and rewrites), a leading literary agency and many different authors in a private client capacity.
+In addition she’s written twelve Afterwords for the hardback series, Collectors’ Classics, edited the best-selling Penguin anthology Poems of the Great War, and was one of the shortlist readers for the 2014 and 2015 Bridport Peggy Chapman-Andrews First Novel Award.
+A number of the TLC submissions that Anna has worked on in recent years have gone on to become published books.

 For TLC Anna reads literary and commercial fiction (historical, women's fiction) and non-fiction